izzyumkin/iTunesMusic/README.md

 An educational app for previewing iTunes music.

-Used by:
+Used by: iTunes Search API, Alamofire, SDWebImage.

-iTunes Search API, Alamofire, SDWebImage
+Architecture: Clean Swift.